 Millennials were often raised by parents who were constantly nearby, and as such, this is a generation that likes constant feedback.
 While this can be frustrating, it can also produce extremely rapid improvements.
 Work on figuring out an individual’s greatest strength, and help them to grow it still further until their skills are as sharp as scalpels.

-- How to Brainstorm
+- How to become a Renewable Leader

 - Five Business Trends to Embrace in 2012

 - Establishing and Managing Communication